 A1.
 Henry B. Wilson Papers.
 Box 1.
 Correspondence, 18 Jul 1919-1 Jan 1934.
 Archives Branch, Naval History and Heritage Command, Washington, DC.

-Admiral Wilson kept what he called a “scrapbook” which covered his time in France after 1917.
-This writer has not had access to it, but Wilson’s archive at the NHHC contains materials taken from it.
+Admiral Wilson kept a “scrapbook” which covered his time in France from 1917.
+This writer has not had access to it, but Wilson’s archive contains materials from it.

 A1.2 Memo to be attached to file of “False Armistice” papers of Admiral H.B.
-Wilson at his request, pp25 and 26-27 of the Papers in Box 1.
-The memorandum is undated but was prepared after 23 July 1933.
+Wilson at his request, pp.25 and 26-27 of the Papers in Box 1.
+The undated memorandum was prepared after 23 July 1933.

 A1.7 Josephus Daniels to Admiral Wilson.
 Mexico, July 11, 1933; and Josephus Daniels to Admiral Wilson.
 Mexico, July 25, 1933.
 Admiral Wilson’s reply to Daniels’ 11 July letter is not among his papers; its contents are inferred from Daniels’ 25 July response.
 The article alluded to is ‘The United Press’ by Stephen Vincent Benét, published in Fortune Magazine, Volume 7, No. 5, in May 1933.
 Available online, at http://www.downhold.org › The United Press.